-Part 1: Your strengths and the NHS See pages 8-9 Part 2: Working and the NHS See pages 10-11 Part 3: Competition entry See pages 12-13 Pupils explore what they are good at and what they want to be when they grow up.
-Pupils either explore a wide range of jobs in the NHS, or focus on one, and understand that jobs require different qualities and skills.
-Pupils celebrate what they have learnt and say "thank you" to staff in a job role or a team within the NHS.
-Resources included Lesson PowerPoint slides 3 × activities Resources included Lesson PowerPoint slides 5 × activities Resources included Lesson PowerPoint slides Main competition task Class time required:1 hour • Class time required: 1.5 hours • Class time required: 2 hours
+Part 1: Your strengths and the NHS See pages 8-9 Part 2: Working in the NHS See pages 10-11 Part 3: Competition entry See pages 12-13 Pupils explore what they are good at and what they want to be when they grow up.
+Pupils will explore a wide range of jobs in the NHS, and understand that different jobs require different qualities and skills.
+Pupils celebrate what they have learnt and showcase the variety of job roles in the NHS.
+Resources included Lesson PowerPoint slides 3 × activities Resources included Lesson PowerPoint slides x activities Resources included Lesson PowerPoint slides Main competition task Class time required: 1 hour • Class time required: 1.5 hours Class time required:2 hours